 Evidence of the criteria listed above must be included and explained in any proposal for a course requesting or having this attribute.

-The attribute can be used in Course Guide and other systems that may be used for the purpose of searching for and identifying specific courses.
-This will make identification of workplace experience courses easy for students and advisors.
+The attribute is used in the Guide and other systems that may be used for the purpose of searching for and identifying specific courses.

-Creating a common identifier for workplace experience courses will aid in the efficient and consistent reporting of workplace experience.
+A common identifier for workplace experience courses aids in the efficient and consistent reporting of workplace experiences.

 While addressing the criteria above does not necessarily mean that a proposed workplace experience meets all of the conditions required to be an approved course, it does provide a framework that can be used to design a quality workplace experience course that will be useful when designing and proposing courses.

-By creating an easy, defined way of identifying workplace experience courses, adding a course attribute to a course specifically designed for workplace experience will replace the use of directed/independent study courses for this type of activity.
+By creating an easy, defined way of identifying workplace experience courses, a course attribute specifically designed for workplace experience will replace the use of directed/independent study courses for this type of activity.

-A course attribute of WORK “Workplace experience” and an attribute value of EXPR “workplace experience course” will be created in SIS and attached to all courses that meet the requirements above and are approved for the attribute through the course approval process.
+A course attribute of WORK “Workplace experience” and an attribute value of EXPR “workplace experience course” is in SIS and has been attached to all courses that meet the requirements above and are approved for the attribute through the course approval process.

-The Course Guide and Class Search will be updated to allow users to search for courses that have the workplace experience designation.
-Steps will also be taken to have the attribute made available along with other course attributes in the campus data warehouse.
+The Course Guide and Class Search allow users to search for courses that have the workplace experience attribute.

 Requesting the course attribute will be made a part of the course proposal form for use with new and course change proposals.
-The workflow will include the usual opportunities for approval by the subject owner, their school or college and the University Curriculum Committee.
-The schools and colleges may wish to involve their career services unit(s) in the review of courses with the workplace experience attribute and incorporate aligning with their best practices as part of approval.
-At the campus level the UCC will be concerned with the reviewing proposals based on the minimum criteria stated above.
+The workflow includes the usual opportunities for approval by the subject owner, their school or college and the University Curriculum Committee.
+The schools and colleges may wish to involve their career services unit(s) in the review of courses with the workplace experience attribute and incorporate alignment with their best practices as part of approval.
+At the campus level, the UCC will be concerned with the reviewing proposals based on the minimum criteria stated above.